gshklover/missile-map/doc/details.md

   * Attach sightings to best segment
   * Re-estimate the segment based on attachment
   * Repeat last 2 steps until stop condition is met (improvement, for example)

+Variant: Sampling
+* Sample N points by time & location and define N initial segments
+* Grow N segments by adding points to them (time and location)
+* Prune & merge the segments until left with required number of segments